ajs/tools/docs/_posts/2019-08-15-zen-and-the-art-of-perl-6.md

     add-to-database(:$db-handle, :$object);

-Perl 6 arms its uses with tools for readability, and then stands back and lets them decide how to apply them.
+Perl 6 arms its users with tools for readability, and then stands back and lets them decide how to apply them.
 In the wild, I find that code tends to be extremely readable as a result because users tend to like the idea of making their code accessible *when doing so is made easy by the language*.